Making things out of paper can be as simple or complicated as you like. Here are a few ideas to get you started:

 Decopatch is a modern development of this, covering whole objects with special papers.
 This site will give you some ideas.

-Have a look at our other craft pages:
+And don’t forget to have a look at our other craft pages: